Mikhail Youzhny: Playing style, equipment and team

 Youzhny was good on all surfaces, and was noted for his all-court game.
 Youzhny was noted for his ability to be able to change surfaces quickly without difficulty.
 However, his best surface is grass.
 He had 53 tour-level wins on grass.
 Kevin Mitchell from The Guardian referred to Youzhny as a grass-court specialist.

-Former Russian top-10 player Alex Metreveli referred to Youzhny as a "really a great fighter," he said, "I cannot even remember how many matches he has won in tough situations.
+Former Russian top-10 player Alex Metreveli referred to Youzhny as a "really a great fighter", he said, "I cannot even remember how many matches he has won in tough situations.
 Russian people respect Mischa because he is a man who works hard.
 And his fighting spirit is just incredible.
 What he did in Paris for Davis Cup is just one of many such examples."
 He had an ability to change rapidly to all conditions.
 However, a consistent weakness throughout his career was his serve.
 Robert Davis, an employee of the Association of Tennis Professionals, once wrote that "Youzhny serves up less aces than a poor luck poker player".
 Former top-10 British tennis player Tim Henman said that Youzhny had a solid serve, at least on grass.

 Youzhny was known on tour for his post-match military salute at the end of the match.
 Honoring his late father, Youzhny placed his racquet on his head while saluting the crowd instead of the hat that Russian military protocol dictates.

 Boris Sobkin was Youzhny's coach since the age of 10 because of Youzhny's father's interference.
 His fitness trainer is Oleg Mosiakov.
 Youzhny wore adidas clothing and Barricade 7.0 shoes and used a Head Head Graphene XT Extreme Pro racquet.

 Personal life

 The Russian government awarded Youzhny the title Honoured Master of Sports in 2003 for his participation in Russia's Davis Cup victory the previous year.
 Youzhny began studying for a degree in philosophy at the University of Moscow in 2005, specializing in the philosophy and attitudes of tennis.
 He obtained his PhD in December 2010.
 His thesis was entitled "Professional Tennis Players on the Court" and "was about other players and how they compared up against one another".
 When asked about his thesis, he said "I wrote it slowly when I had the time ...
 You find out about other players and try to compare them with you.
 You look at what you have to do against them or what changes they may make before their matches or during your match with them."
-Youzhny married Yulia on 22 November 2008 in Moscow; the couple have two sons, Maxim born 4 December 2009 and Igor born 4 July 2012.
+Youzhny married Yulia on 22 November 2008 in Moscow; the couple had two sons and one daughter, Maxim born 2009, Igor born 2012 and Milana born 2019.
+Yulia died on 9 January 2024.